 Premium Version

 A premium version of the app is available for $10 a month.
-The premium version provides an even more robust resource section that provides a significant amount of information to help you decide how to invest your money.
+The premium version provides an even more robust resource section that provides significant information to help you decide how to invest your money.

 For example, you can unlock analyst ratings, customized metrics, and advanced data.
 You also get VIP customer support.